Late-afternoon shot through a glass conference-room wall of a small benefits-committee meeting around an oval table, warm slanting daylight.

 • Resource finding and referrals

-• General eldercare guidance
+• General caregiver guidance

 • Short-term crisis triage